jesusgollonet/ofxCvWatershed/readme.md

 see included example for use and [this video](http://www.flickr.com/photos/jesusgollonet/5686668661/) for potential use

-dependencies: opencv addon
+depends on opencv addon

-tested with of 0.7.4 osx
+tested with openframeworks 0.7.4 osx